A Coaching Power Tool created by Claudia Meza Bellota

-Self-judgment is one of the major causes of fear, anger, anxiety and depression.
-Yet most people don’t realize that these painful feelings are the result of their own thoughts, their own self-judgments.
+Self-judgment is one of the major causes of fear, anger, anxiety, and depression.
+Yet most people don’t realize that these painful feelings are the result of their thoughts, their self-judgments.

 Inherent in our humanity is the need to judge and criticize.
-Most of us actually criticize ourselves more than other people.
-Generally, the hope of self-judgment is to protect against rejection and failure.
+Most of us criticize ourselves more than other people.
+Generally, self-judgment hopes to protect against rejection and failure.
 “If I judge myself, then others won’t judge me and reject me.
 I can be safe from others’ judgment by judging myself first,” or “If I judge myself, I can motivate myself to do things right and succeed.
 Then I will feel safe and be loved and accepted by others.

 Self-acceptance enables us to embrace all facets of ourselves not just the positive, more “esteem-able” parts.
 We can recognize our weaknesses and limitations, but this awareness in no way interferes with our ability to fully accept ourselves.
 Self-acceptance leads to a new life with new possibilities that did not exist before because you were caught up in the struggle against reality.

 When we accept ourselves with all of your flaws and unique talents, the world seems to become a more accommodating place.
-We’ll find that some of the causes of our stress disappear and we will gain more joy on a daily basis.
+We’ll find that some of the causes of our stress disappear and we will gain more joy daily.